Varun9213/nextflow_chat_bot/README.md

 - Sessions stored in-memory (no persistence).
 - Mock mode is provided when you don't want to expose API keys for demo.
 - Basic retrieval implemented from `backend/docs/`.
-- Backend deployed on render and frontend deployed on vercel